thecmart/manuals/Tutorials/Manual 2 Linking an app to firebase.md

 ### Conclusion

 Congratulations! 🎉🎉 You've just linked your app to firebase.
-Please see our next manual for instructions on how to add Chat SDK to it.
+Please see our next manual for instructions on how to add Chat SDK to it here: [Manual 3](https://github.com/thecmart/manuals/blob/master/Tutorials/Manual%203%20Integrating%20ChatSDK%20into%20the%20new%20project.md)